 Analysis and identification

 Geoffrey Kite analysed an extract of the leaves of C. kentukea and found several of the flavonoids known from S. japonicum, but the overall mixture of flavonoids in C. kentukea was much more complicated, consisting of more than 50 compounds.
 Emily Rowe, a student from the University of Bath who was working at Kew for a year as part of her degree course, was given the task of trying to separate some of the flavonoids from the mixture so that their structures could be determined.
-She obtained 13 examples, whose structures were elucidated using a technique called (NMR) by Nigel Veitch, who realised that 12 of them were new to science.
+She obtained 13 examples, whose structures were elucidated using a technique called nuclear magnetic resonance spectroscopy (NMR) by Nigel Veitch, who realised that 12 of them were new to science.
 The structures of these compounds were reported recently in the scientific journal Phytochemistry.

 With this knowledge, Geoffrey Kite was able to suggest probable structures for another 39 of the flavonoids in the leaf extract using a technique called liquid chromatography-mass spectrometry.
 Many of these are probably new to science as well, but it was not possible to prove this without first purifying them and determining their structures by NMR.